Another Me (song)

-"Another Me" is a song by American DJ and record producer Seven Lions, Canadian electronic music producer Excision, and dubstep musician Wooli, featuring American singer-songwriter Dylan Matthew.
-Seven Lions' record label Ophelia released it on 30 August 2019.
+"Another Me" is a song by American DJs and record producers Seven Lions and Wooli, and Canadian electronic music producer and DJ Excision, featuring American singer-songwriter Dylan Matthew.
+The song was released through Seven Lions' record label Ophelia on 30 August 2019.

 Background and release

+"Another Me" was initially a collaboration between Excision and Wooli until the latter, wanting to see Seven Lions and Excision collaborate, sent it over to Seven Lions.
 The then-unknown song debuted during Seven Lions' DJ set at Electric Forest Festival in late-June, 2019, though no release date was confirmed.
 In late-August, Seven Lions announced the song as "Another Me" on Twitter.

-On August 30, 2019, the song was released as a digital download on international digital stores through American record label Ophelia, as well as being released through various music streaming services.
+On 30 August 2019, the song was released as a digital download on international digital stores through American record label Ophelia, as well as being released through various music streaming services.
+The song is part of Excision and Wooli's extended play Evolution, which was released on 13 September 2019 through Excision Music.
+An acoustic version of the song was released later on 13 December 2019 through Ophelia.

 Critical reception

 "Another Me" was well-received by most critics.
 Various electronic music journalists noted the song's combination of melodic dubstep and riddim, with Jessica Mao of Dancing Astronaut and Matthew Meadow of Your EDM both writing, that its first drop can be more suited for fans of melodic dubstep and its second drop as being more oriented towards bass music fans, with the specific style and elements associated with each of the artists being audibly prevalent.
 EDMTunes Katie Steensma stated that the song would also be pleasing to "vocal-lovers" and that the song would "no doubt" be resonating with "the established electricity of the crowd."
-Writing for EDM.com, Niko Sani described the song as "everything fans of each artist could want and more" and would "become a favourite in the bass music scene", praising its bass, drums, lyrics and synths.
+Writing for EDM.com, Niko Sani described the song as "everything fans of each artist could want and more" and would "become a favourite in the bass music scene", praising its bass, drums, lyrics, and synths.